beancount/docs/docs/beancount_query_language.md

 At the moment, matching groups are ignored.

 You can use string, number and integer constants with those operators, and parentheses to explicitly state precedence.
-You can use the `#”...”` literal syntax to input dates (valid contents for the string are pretty liberal, it supports anything Python’s dateutil.parser supports).

 Here is an example query that uses a few of these: